 Diverse, delicious and not as difficult to cook as you might think, Indian food is among the leading cuisines of the world.
 With every state, city, and even every home having its own recipes for thousands of dishes, you can imagine how the variety is absolutely mind-boggling.

 Healthy and Diverse

 Contrary to popular belief, Indian food is not just about curry, chilies, and oil.
 There is probably no other cuisine in the world that includes as many healthy and diverse vegetables and spices.
 At the same time, Indian cuisine is not just for vegetarians.
 If the worldwide popularity of butter chicken, rogan josh, vindaloo, and fish Amritsari is anything to go by, Indians know a thing or two about pleasing the non-vegetarian palate.

 An Art Form

 In India, cooking is considered an art.
 Mothers usually begin to teach their daughters fairly young in life, passing down family recipes by show-and-tell.
-As a matter of fact, food is very serious business.
+As a matter of fact, food is a very serious business.
 In most Indian homes, even in this day and age when most women work outside the home, if one is not cooking or eating a meal, one is planning what to cook next.
 Meals almost always include several dishes, including rice and chapatis, and of course, dessert, like traditional shahi falooda.

 Discovering Indian Cuisine

 Think of India and one of the first things that comes to mind is its diversity.
 A large country, its population is second only to China, its languages are numerous and every state (of which there are 28 and seven Union territories) is unique in its traditions and very importantly, its food.
 In fact, food from one region may actually be totally alien to a person from another region.
 There are distinct cuisines for North, South, East and West India.

 Demystifying Indian Cuisine